semmypurewal/BeginningJavaScript/03-types/readme.md

 the specific built-in JavaScript types.
 It's easiest to start with the `number` type.

-The most-commonly used built-in operators are the usual arithmetic operators.
+The most-commonly used built-in operators for numbers are the (mostly) familiar arithmetic operators.

 | Operator | Meaning  |
 | :------: | :------- |